cswin/WIN/WIN_Train/README.txt

 % ======================================================================
-% This is the training (Gaussian denoising) demo of the paper "Going Wider with Convolution for Image Denoising"
+% This is the training (Gaussian denoising) demo of the paper "Learning Distribution Prior with Wider Convolution for Image Denoising"

 % Version:       1.0 (07/24/2017)
-% Contact:       Peng Liu (e-mail: liupengufl@gmail.com)

 % ------ Contents -----------------------------------------------------
 Generate_Training_DATA: Generate all h5 data for training